nemo0622/pokeemerald-expansion/README.md

     - Fix Cabin shit from Piraeus' ship
         - Redo dialogue and stuff
         - Ask Discord for help with secret base shit, or just remove it
-    - Replace surfing sprite with a Palafin you unlock to surf on
-        - Make it so it unlocks with the Surf HM
     - Implement Biv's Fishing Minigame
         - Maybe also that upgrade-able fishing rod thing?
         - Wait until treasure catching is implemented because that's so cool!